Project-MONAI/MONAI/docs/source/highlights.md

 ![pre-defined dataset](../images/dataset_progress.png)

 ### 7. Partition dataset for cross validation
-The `partition_dataset` utility in MONAI can perform several kinds of mechanism to partition dataset for training and validation or cross-validation.
+The `partition_dataset` utility in MONAI can perform different types of partitioning for training and validation or cross-validation.
 It supports shuffling based on a specified random seed, and will return a set of datasets, each dataset contains one partition.
 And it can split the dataset based on specified ratios or evenly split into `num_partitions`.
 For given class labels, it can also make sure the same ratio of classes in every partition.

 ### 8. CSV `Dataset` and `IterableDataset`
 CSV tables are often used in additional to image data to incorporate adjunct information, such as patient demographics, lab results, image acquisition parameters and other non-image data, MONAI provides `CSVDataset` to load CSV files and `CSVIterableDataset` to load large CSV files with scalable data access.
 In addition to the regular preprocessing transform while loading, it also supports multiple CSV files loading, joining tables, rows and columns selection and grouping.
 [CSVDatasets tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/csv_datasets.ipynb) shows detailed usage examples.

 ## Losses
-There are domain-specific loss functions in the medical imaging research which are not typically used in the generic computer vision tasks.
+There are domain-specific loss functions in the medical imaging research which are not typically used in generic computer vision tasks.
 As an important module of MONAI, these loss functions are implemented in PyTorch, such as `DiceLoss`, `GeneralizedDiceLoss`, `MaskedDiceLoss`, `TverskyLoss`, `FocalLoss`, `DiceCELoss`, and `DiceFocalLoss`, etc.

 ## Optimizers
 MONAI provides several advanced features in optimizers to help accelerate the training or fine-tuning progress.
-For example, `Novograd` optimizer can be used to converge obviously faster than traditional optimizers.
+For example, `Novograd` optimizer can be used to converge faster than the traditional optimizers.
 And users can easily define different learning rates for the model layers based [on the `generate_param_groups` utility API](https://github.com/Project-MONAI/tutorials/blob/master/modules/layer_wise_learning_rate.ipynb).

 Another important feature is `LearningRateFinder`.
 The learning rate range test increases the learning rate in a pre-training run between two boundaries in a linear or exponential manner.
 It provides valuable information on how well the network can be trained over a range of learning rates and what the optimal learning rates are.
 [LearningRateFinder tutorial](https://github.com/Project-MONAI/tutorials/blob/master/modules/learning_rate.ipynb) indicates the API usage examples.
 ![learning rate finder plot](../images/lr_finder.png)